Research Skill Sessions

 Geospatial Analysis with ArcGIS Online

-Location: Lewis Library - Eclassroom Room 225, Lewis Science Library Monday, March 24, 2025
+Location: Lewis Library - Eclassroom Room 225, Lewis Science Library Monday, March 24 1:15-3:15pm

 Description: Esri has developed the R-ArcGIS Bridge to support data transfer and analysis between ArcGIS Pro and R. Based on a Rice University workshop, this session uses ArcGIS Pro and R-Studio to analyze gun-related arrests in Philadelphia in 2021.
 Users will learn how to connect R to ArcGIS Pro, and how to install the arcgisbinding package.
 Data in ArcGIS Pro will be ported into R-Studio, where a statistical analysis will be performed.
 The results will be ported back into ArcGIS Pro for further analysis.
 Students will use ArcGIS Pro, R-Studio and R installed on the classroom’s Windows computers.
 This workshop is ideal for projects that involve manipulating or analyzing large quantities of geospatial data.

-Research Computing Tutorials
+Research Computing Hosted Tutorials